alejandroaviles/fkpt/README.md

 https://arxiv.org/abs/2208.02791

-Please cite those papers, mainly the first one, if you use this code for you research.
+Please cite these papers, at least the first one, if you use this code for you research.